wpearman1996/MARES_database_pipeline/README.md

 #### Because MARES relies on a local copy of the NCBI taxonomy, the locations of these files must be specified prior to running the pipeline.
 Where indicate below, you should adjust the scripts to point to the location of the nodes.dmp and names.dmp files from the NCBI taxdump file - ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz.

 # MARES pipeline

 Either you choose Option 1 or 2 to set up your dependencies, now you are ready to start running the step-by-step MARES pipeline and build your own custom reference sequences database for taxonomic classification of your metabarcoding data!

-You need to run each of the following steps in order and choose different parameters to customise your database in the different steps of the pipeline.
+You need to run each of the following steps in order and choose different parameters to customise your database in the different steps of the pipeline (see MODIFICATIONS in each step of the pipeline).

 First, download the contents of this repository if you chose running MARES pipeline locally (Option 2).
 If you chose Docker contaoner option (Option 1) the contents of the repository are already in the Docker image.
 Note: make sure you are in the same folder as the steps scripts to run the pipeline.